 Olivia Stutz is the principal and founder of Olivia Stutz Design.
 Stutz works in and around New York City and has been featured in Architectural Digest.

-From marble backsplashes to green cabinetry, these are the kitchen color trends you can expect to see more of in 2019, according to interior designers.
+From marble backsplashes to green cabinetry, these are the kitchen color trends you can expect to see more of, according to interior designers.

 Trend to Retire: Colorful Tile Backsplashes